Chinatown in Montréal

 “No trip to Chinatown is complete without sampling some of the local cuisine, the best that Chinatown has to offer will find you at Restaurant Hong Kong, Le Jardin du Nord and Ming Yeng, serving up Chinese specialties for visitors and locals alike.
 Choose from a variety of dishes such as Won Ton soups, dumplings, Peking Duck, Crispy Chicken, General Tao, Sea Bass and Lobster dishes.”

 Alright, already.
 Stop torturing me!
-I don’t wanna know what I missed!
+Now I know what I missed!

 Ring, ring.